 It is really up to you as a seller to consider the different costs of each strategy, how much work you can put into it, and if you are willing to meet all of Amazon’s standards day in and day out.

-While taking all of that in an attempt to try and elevate your Amazon business, you can also take a look at our 2021 Amazon Playbooks for other ways to bring your business to that next level.
+While taking all of that in an attempt to try and elevate your Amazon business, you can also take a look at our Ultimate Amazon Playbook for other ways to bring your business to that next level.

 This playbook offers expert tips and recommendations that will help you skyrocket conversions and sales on Amazon.